Judiks/VoiceShipControl/README.md

 2. Place all files to single folder and call it VoiceShipControl.
 3. Run game.
 4. If LethalConfig not showing this mode in menu try to restart the game ^^

+## Note

+If you want make audio assets like in my app you can generate MP3 [here](https://www.101soundboards.com/boards/80040-jarvis-mcu-tts-computer-ai-voice#goog_rewarded) and compile it with unity to asset ♥

 ## Support and Feedback